Bitcoin worth $6,936.75 at the time of compiling this report (08:30, 2018), the price crash cuts across all the cryptocurrencies.

 Trading in cryptocurrency is purely a speculative business, which made it difficult for anyone to precisely say what the price will be in the next one hour.

-Total market capitalisation according to coinmarketcap.com was $262.91Billion with more than 14% fall.
+Total market capitalisation according to coinmarketcap.com was $262.91Billion with a more than 14% fall.

 Even though it may be tasking to appropriately say bitcoin value, the digital coin is notorious for rising and falling heavily, if we put its dominance in the cryptocurrency world into consideration